smartinez03/smartinez03/README.md

 👋 Hi, I’m @smartinez03.

-My name is Sherlyn Martinez, but I go by Ling/Lyn.
+My name is Sherlyn Martinez, but I go by Lyn.
-I am a freshman at Queens College Studying Sociology & Minoring in CIT and Data Analytics.
+I am a student at Queens College Studying Sociology & Minoring in CIT and Data Analytics.
 I have been programming since I was a 14 and love to explore CS.

 - 👀 I’m interested in Data Science/Analytics, Software Development and UX/UI Design.